thekondor/confita-prefixed-env/README.md

 # Confita's Prefixed Environment Backend

+__DEPRECATED__: in favor of https://github.com/thekondor/confita-sugar, which provides a more comprehensive solution.

 This code provides with a backend implementation of reading environment variables for [Confita library](https://github.com/heetch/confita).
 In contrast to the original Confita's one, this implementation allows to prefix/vendor environment variables to mitigate naming mess and make application's configuration more clear.

 # Example